garrandall/popular-music-data/tracks/everybody-wants-you-billy-squier.md

 You crave attention, you can never say no
 Throw your affections any way the wind blows
 You always make it, you're on top of the scene
-You sell the copy like the cover of a magazine, ooh
+You sell the copy like the cover of a magazine, oh

 Putting on the eyes till there's nobody else
 You never realize what you do to yourself